-With the EXPERTE.com Bulk Page Speed Test you can automatically determine the websites speed for a large number of pages.
-A high Page Speed not only ensures more satisfied visitors, but has also become a ranking factor on Google.
-With our tool you can find slow subpages on your site or you can compare your site with those of your competitors.
+With the EXPERTE.com Bulk Page Speed Test, you can automatically determine the speed and Core Web Vitals for your site.
+A high page speed not only ensures more satisfied visitors but has also become a ranking factor on Google.
+With our tool, you can determine which subpages are slow on your site or compare it with those of your competitors.

 How to Use

-You define a keyword for which we determine the Top 50 results at Google.com.
-We then determine the Page Speed for each URL.
+You define a keyword and we determine the Top 50 results on Google.
+Using this, we assess the page speed for each URL.

-The score gives a summary of the website speed on a scale of 0-100.
-Values above 90 are considered fast, between 50 and 90 a page is considered average and below 50 a page is considered slow. more Information
+This rates website speed from 0-100.
+Values above 90 are considered fast, those between 50 and 90 are average, whereas a speed below 50 is considered slow.
+Click here for more information ⇱.

 Time To First Byte (TTFB)

-The Time To First Byte indicates how long a browser must wait until it has received the first byte of a page.
-This metric gives an indication of how long the server takes to deliver an answer.
-The value should be less than 600ms. more Information
+This indicates how long a browser must wait to receive the first byte of a page.
+TTFB basically shows how long the server needs to deliver an answer.
+This value should be less than 600ms.
+Click here for more information. ⇱

 First Contentful Paint (FCP)

-The First Contentful Paint specifies the time at which the browser displays a part of the website for the first time.
-This is an important milestone as it shows the user that the website is actually loading. more Information
+The FCP specifies the time at which the browser displays a part of the website for the first time.
+This is an important milestone as it shows the user that the website is actually loading.
+Click here for more information ⇱.

 Largest Contentful Paint (LCP)

-The Largest Contentful Paint indicates the time when the browser rendered the largest visible element.
-This is the point in time at which the main content of a page is most likely to be loaded.
+The LCP indicates the time when the browser rendered the largest visible element.
+This is the point in time by which the main content of a page is most likely to be loaded.
 Click here for more information ⇱.

 Cumulative Layout Shift (CLS)

-Cumulative Layout Shift measures the sum of all layout shifts that occur during the lifetime of the page.
-A layout shift occurs whenever a visible element changes position from one frame to the next. more Information
+CLS measures the sum of all layout shifts that occur over a page's lifetime.
+A layout shift happens whenever a visible element changes position from one frame to the next.
+Click here for more information ⇱.

-The metric Size indicates the combined size of all resources (HTML, JS, images, ..) of the website.
-The smaller the size, the less data has to be transferred.
-This has a big influence on the total loading time. more Information
+This indicates the combined size of all site resources (HTML, JS, images, etc.).
+The smaller this is, the less data needs to be transferred.
+Size has a significant impact on the total loading time.
+Click here for more information ⇱.

-The EXPERTE.de Page Speed test uses the same data as the Google PageSpeed Insights.
-Therefore, the results are 100% comparable.
+EXPERTE.com's Page Speed Test uses the same data as Google PageSpeed Insights.
+Therefore, its results are 100% comparable.